 As a member of Corporate Governance I expect:

-Assurance that our risk management processes are robust and being consistently applied across the council.
+• Assurance that our risk management processes are robust and being consistently applied across the council.

-- Review and endorsement of the Risk Management Policy & Guidance. - Monitoring the application of our risk management processes.
+- Reviewing and giving endorsement to the Risk Management Policy and Guidance - Monitoring the application of our risk management processes.